mhwgoo/goodday/README.md

 A terminal tool for managing tasks.

 It's under development.
-But it works well by running `go run main.go`
+But it works well by running `go run ./cmd/achiever`

-Though it is pretty small right now, it helps me manage my day-to-day tasks a lot.

 I'm currently working on the following features:

+    - store and read data locally using sqlite
     - get terminal args
-    - store data locally
     - read in several lines each day of a file content like hard lessons, mottos, etc.
-    - much more to add